QCD matter at a finite magnetic field and nonzero chemical potential

 At the critical temperature $T_c$, the liberation of color degrees of freedom drives a sharp increase in entropy density, signaling the transition from hadronic phase to QGP phase.
 To ensure continuity between the entropy densities of the two phases, we make a smooth interpolation of $s(T)$ between the hadronic gas at low $T$ and the QGP at high $T$.
 The simplest possible parametrization of the entropy density $s(T)$ that satisfies the thermodynamic inequality $\partial s(T)/\partial T\geq 0$ and the third-law behavior $s(T)\rightarrow \textrm{constant}$ as $T\rightarrow0$ is \cite{parton_gas_model_1}

 where $f(T)$ is a weighting function,

-with $\Gamma$ setting the width of the phase transition region.
-For $T$ satisfying $\lvert T-T_c\rvert > \Gamma$, $s(T)$ quickly approaches $s^{\textrm{H}}$ below $T_c$ and $s^{\textrm{QGP}}$ above $T_c$.
+with $\Gamma$ setting the width of the phase transition region. $f(T)$ is a decreasing function of $T$.
+It approaches unity at low temperatures and 0 at high temperatures.
+Thus, for $T$ satisfying $\lvert T-T_c\rvert > \Gamma$, the system approaches the hadronic phase below $T_c$ and the QGP phase above $T_c$, which is consistent with the crossover nature of the QCD transition.
 In our model, the smooth interpolation employs a fixed critical temperature $T_c$, even at a finite magnetic field ($eB\leq 0.14$ GeV$^2$) and non‑zero baryon chemical potential ($\mu_B\approx 2\ T_c$).
 This approximation is well justified.
-As demonstrated in Ref. \cite{LQCD_6}, the dependence of $T_c$ on the magnetic field remains weak for $eB\leq 0.3$ GeV$^2$, with a pronounced monotonic decrease setting in only at stronger magnetic fields.
-Furthermore, for $\mu_B\leq 2\ T_c$, the shift of the critical temperature with the chemical potential is also mild \cite{Tc_chem_dependence}.
+Although the early LQCD results \cite{Lattice_magnetic_field} showed a decrease in $T_c$ of about a few MeV at $eB\sim$ 0.2–0.4 GeV$^2$, the latest LQCD results in Ref. \cite{LQCD_6} show that for $eB\leq 0.3$ GeV$^2$ the change in $T_c$ is less than 1 MeV.
+Moreover, for $\mu_B\leq 2\ T_c$, the shift of the critical temperature with the chemical potential is also mild \cite{Tc_chem_dependence}.
 Therefore, within the parameter ranges studied in this work, keeping $T_c$ constant provides a sound and practical simplification for the interpolation scheme.